 The following interim principles are agreed for Key Issue #3 "Management of PIN and PIN Elements":

-1) PEMC is responsible for PIN Element management (e.g., add/remove the PINE/PEGCs, etc.) and PIN management (e.g. create/modify/delete/activate/deactivate a PIN, etc.).
+1) PEMC is responsible for PIN Element management (e.g., add/remove the PINE/PEGCs, etc.).

-Editor’s note: If there is other possible PIN related information needed will be decided on the final conclusion.

-Editor’s note: Whether UE’s subscription data should contain authorization information, and how this information is used in the 5GC is FFS.
+2) 5GC NF is responsible for PIN management (e.g., create/modify/delete/activate/deactivate a PIN, etc.) based on the request from PEMC.

+3) Service Request/registration procedures are enhanced to support PIN management.

+4) 5GC needs to check whether UE is authorized to use PIN service before UE requesting to create a PIN.

+5) PIN information is as part of the UE (PEMC)’s subscription data stored in UDM/UDR.

-2) When communicating between a PEMC and a PINE behind a PEGC, via 5GC and the communication requires the PEGC, or when communication between PINEs requires multiple PEGCs and 5GC, the existing functionalities in 5GS for routing the traffic of the communications via UPF(s) can be applied if available.
+6) When communicating between a PEMC and a PINE behind a PEGC, via 5GC and the communication requires the PEGC, or when communication between PINEs requires multiple PEGCs and 5GC, the existing functionalities in 5GS for routing the traffic of the communications via UPF(s) can be applied if available.